 2. Audio Content

 Starting a podcast might feel a bit overwhelming.
 However, there are a number of tools and resources to help you get started.
-Investing in a simple microphone and sound dampening equipment can add a ton of value to your podcast.
+Investing in asimple microphone and sound dampening equipmentcan add a ton of value to your podcast.
 Keep in mind that some of the best business podcasts of all time started out small with minimal investment and grew because of the quality of content they produced.

 3. Video Content